microsoft/solution-accelerator-many-models/mlops-pipelines/1-setup/README.md

 The setup pipeline will:

 - Deploy Azure Machine Learning and the other necessary resources into the resource group you specified.

-- Set up the Azure Machine Learning worskpace, creating a compute target and attaching the AKS cluster (if needed).
+- Set up the Azure Machine Learning worskpace.

-- Download as many files as you specified in the `DATASET_MAXFILES` variable in the [variable group](../README.md/#2-create-variable-group), and register them as a dataset in AML.
+- Download as many files as you specified in the `DATASET_MAXFILES` variable in the [variable group](../#2-create-variable-group), and register them as a dataset in AML.

 ## Instructions

 Create the pipeline as explained in [here](https://github.com/microsoft/MLOpsPython/blob/master/docs/getting_started.md#create-the-iac-pipeline), selecting branch **``v2-preview``** and setting the path to [`/mlops-pipelines/1-setup/pipeline-setup.yml`](pipeline-setup.yml).

+Then, run the pipeline and wait for it to finish.

 ## Result